-You need a space in which you feel comfortable, secure and inspired in order to do your best work.
-Whether that means organizing your desk space to your tastes or building your very own home-office, take the time to think about developing an environment that’s conducive to creativity.
+You need a space in which you feel comfortable, secure, and inspired to do your best work.
+Whether that means organizing your desk space to your tastes or building your very own home office, take the time to think about developing an environment that’s conducive to creativity.

-Don’t spend all of your time with one project unless you’re feeling ultra-creative and making a lot of progress.
-By taking breaks, you’ll give yourself an opportunity to think creatively about different things and consider new angles to approach your piece.
+Don’t spend all of your time on one project unless you’re feeling ultra-creative and making a lot of progress.
+By taking breaks, you’ll allow yourself to think creatively about different things and consider new angles to approach your piece.

 Another way you can take a break is by focusing on an entirely different project.
 Work on something small in comparison and altogether different in its objective.
-These differences cause your brain to think in different ways, which can bring forth immense creativity.
+These differences cause your brain to think in different ways, bringing forth immense creativity.

-This is an extension of taking a break from your project; separate yourself from all aspects of working with art.
+This idea is an extension of taking a break from your project, separating yourself from all aspects of working with art.
 Get out of the office and take a walk or sit on a bench in the park.
 The important part is that you’re taking a step away from your art and enjoying life.
-You can gain inspiration from this and you don’t need to focus too much on getting motivated from these activities.
+You can gain inspiration from this, and you don’t need to focus too much on getting motivated by these activities.

 You can gain inspiration from history or art museums.
 The primary objective when visiting these places is to be open to new ideas and gather inspiration for your project.
-What works; what doesn’t; how did they think of that; are all questions to consider when walking around a local museum.
+What works?
+What doesn’t?
+How did they think of that?
+These are all questions to consider when walking around a local museum.
 This is a fantastic way to get out of the house, get a change of scenery, and be inspired.

-Watch or read interviews of creative artists that you admire and look out for anything they can teach you about what motivates artists to create art, and about their process.
+Watch or read interviews of creative artists you admire, and look out for anything they can teach you about what motivates artists to create art and their process.
 When you’re starting a new project, you’re probably at your most optimistic and open to new ideas, so take advantage of that state of mind and let other artists help you get motivated!
 There may be some aspect of their work or process that you can apply directly to your new project.